itzMaffi/Stream/README.md

 DATABASE_URL="mysql://<username>:<password>@<host>:<port>/<dbname>"
 ```

-**_Start your mySQL server_** and execute the following command to migrate the Prisma schema to your database
+**_Start your mySQL server docker image_** and execute the following command to migrate the Prisma schema to your database

 ```
+$ npm run dockerDB
 $ npm run migrate:dev
 ```